2022 Cook Islands general election: Opinion polls

-Preferred Prime Minister
+Preferred prime minister

 Results

 Initial projections showed the Cook Islands Party with 10 seats, the Democrats with 6, the new Cook Islands United Party with 4, and independents with 3.
 The seat of Ngatangiia was tied, with the CIP and United candidates on 171 votes each.
 The final vote count showed the CIP with 12 seats, after it won Ngatangiia and Titikaveka, where the United Party candidate originally had had a six vote lead.
 The Democrats won five seats, United three, the One Cook Islands Movement one and independents three.

+By electorate

 Aftermath

 The CIP began coalition talks on 4 August, and announced that it planned to continue its arrangements with two independents.
 The United Party ruled out working with the CIP.
 On 5 August the CIP announced they had secured the support of independents Te-Hani Brown and Rose Toki-Brown for a governing coalition.
 On 12 August Mark Brown was reappointed Prime Minister.
 On 25 August 2022 independent MP Stephen Matapo joined the Cook Islands Party, giving the government a total of 15 seats.

 Following the election, electoral petitions were filed challenging the results in Mitiaro, Tengatangi–Areora–Ngatiarua, Teenui–Mapumai, Titikaveka and Amuri–Ureia, as well as an application for a recount in Tupapa–Maraerenga.
 Due to the time taken to resolve the petitions, the Cook Islands Parliament did not sit for the rest of the year, and will not sit until at least March 2023.

 The final electoral petition was not resolved until 11 March 2023, when the High Court confirmed that Sonny Williams had won the seat of Titikaveka.
+Parliament sat for the first time and new MPs were sworn in on 21 March 2023.